hajimoo/cnn-manufacturing-defect/README.md

-> **Portfolio note (Backend direction):**
+Manufacturing Defect Detection (Recall-First Approach)

+Reliable defect detection under severe class imbalance.

+This project explores how evaluation metrics can become misleading in manufacturing inspection systems and demonstrates a recall-focused evaluation strategy for defect detection models.

-> This repository demonstrates model reliability evaluation and serves as a foundation for future backend/API integration.
+The repository also serves as a foundation for future backend/API integration.

-# CNN-based Manufacturing Defect Detection (Portfolio Project)

-## 1. Problem
+Problem

-In manufacturing environments, missing defective products (false negatives) can cause serious financial and safety risks.
+In manufacturing environments, missing a defective product (false negative) can cause serious financial and safety risks.

+However, many machine learning projects evaluate models primarily using accuracy, which can be misleading when datasets are highly imbalanced.

+During initial experiments, the model achieved high accuracy despite failing to detect some defective samples.

+This led to a key question:

+How can we evaluate model reliability when the dataset is severely imbalanced?

-This project focuses not only on achieving high accuracy, but on building a **reliable defect detection system under severe class imbalance**.
+This project focuses on building a reliability-oriented evaluation process, rather than simply maximizing accuracy.

 ---

-## 2. Engineering Focus (What I Did)

-- Built a CNN classifier using TensorFlow + AutoKeras
-- Designed evaluation prioritizing **Recall** instead of accuracy
-- Investigated dataset imbalance and potential evaluation bias
-- Verified model reliability using multiple metrics:
-  Precision, Recall, F1-score, Confusion Matrix, ROC Curve
-- Documented risks such as small dataset size and possible data similarity

----

-## 3. Dataset
+Dataset

-Highly imbalanced dataset:
+The dataset used in this project is highly imbalanced.

 | Split | Normal | Defective |
 |------:|-------:|----------:|
 | Train | 1102   | 59        |
 | Test  | 276    | 15        |
+Because defective samples are rare, a model can achieve high accuracy simply by predicting “normal” most of the time.

+This makes accuracy an unreliable metric for real manufacturing environments.
 ---

-## 4. Approach
+Approach
+Model

+To quickly prototype a CNN classifier, the following tools were used:

+TensorFlow

+AutoKeras ImageClassifier

+AutoKeras allowed rapid experimentation without spending excessive time manually designing CNN architectures.

+Model configuration:

+Loss: Binary Cross Entropy

+Validation split: 0.2

+Epochs: 3

-### Preprocessing
+Preprocessing

-- Resize images to 256x256
+Resize images to 256 × 256

-- Normalize pixel values to [0,1]
+Normalize pixel values to [0,1]

-- Convert to RGB
+Convert images to RGB

-- Label encoding (0 normal / 1 defect)
+Label encoding

-### Model
-- AutoKeras ImageClassifier
-- Binary Cross Entropy loss
-- Validation split 0.2
-- Epochs 3

----
+0 = normal

+1 = defect

-## 5. Evaluation Strategy
+Evaluation Strategy (Recall-First)

+Initial experiments showed that accuracy alone was misleading due to class imbalance.

-Instead of relying on accuracy alone, the evaluation prioritized **Recall**, because missing defective products is the most critical failure in real production systems.
+Since missing a defective product is the most critical failure in real manufacturing systems, the evaluation strategy was redesigned to prioritize Recall.

 Metrics used:

-- Accuracy
+Accuracy

-- Precision
+Precision

-- **Recall (Primary Metric)**
+Recall (primary metric)

-- F1-score
+F1-score

-- Confusion Matrix
+Confusion Matrix

-- ROC Curve
+ROC Curve

----
+This approach better reflects the real operational risks of manufacturing inspection systems.

-## 6. Results & Reliability Discussion
+Results & Reliability Discussion

 The model showed strong performance on the test dataset.
-The evaluation process focused on avoiding misleading metrics caused by class imbalance.

-However, due to:
+However, several risks remain:

-- small dataset size
+small dataset size

-- severe class imbalance
+severe class imbalance

-- possible similarity between training and test samples
+possible similarity between training and test samples

-the result may be optimistic.
+Because of these factors, the results may be optimistic.

-Additional validation such as cross-validation or external datasets would be required for production deployment.
+Before real deployment, additional validation such as:

+cross-validation

+external datasets

+would be required.

 ---

-## 7. Visual Results
+Visual Results

-### ROC Curve
+ROC Curve
 ![ROC Curve](results/roc_curve.png)

-### Prediction Probability Distribution
+Prediction Probability Distribution
 ![Probability Distribution](results/probability_histogram.png)

 ---

-## 8. Key Engineering Learnings
+Key Engineering Learnings

-This project demonstrated that:
+This project highlighted several important engineering insights:

-- High accuracy alone does not guarantee reliability
+High accuracy does not guarantee reliable defect detection

-- Dataset structure and evaluation bias must be verified
+Dataset structure can strongly influence evaluation results

-- Model validation must consider real operational risks
+Model validation must consider real operational risks

----

-## 9. How to Run

-1. Open `notebook.ipynb` in Google Colab
-2. Mount Google Drive and set dataset path
-3. Run all cells

----

-## 10. Future Work (Toward Production)
+Future Work (Toward Production)

+Possible improvements:

-- Data augmentation
+data augmentation

-- Class weighting
+class weighting

-- Cross-validation
+cross-validation

-- Larger dataset collection
+larger dataset collection

+System-level improvements:

-- REST API deployment for automated inspection
+REST API deployment for automated inspection

-- Logging prediction results for monitoring markdown
+prediction logging for monitoring

+building a full inspection pipeline

-## Backend Engineering Perspective
+Backend Engineering Perspective

 This project was designed with the assumption that the model would eventually be integrated into a web service.

-This project taught me that reliable systems require:
+Reliable ML systems require more than just training a model.
+They require:

-- validated input data
+validated input data

-- reproducible pipelines
+reproducible pipelines

-- logging for debugging
+logging for debugging

-- clear evaluation criteria
+clear evaluation criteria

-These principles are directly applicable to backend system design.
+These principles are directly applicable when building production backend systems for ML services.

+How to Run

+Open notebook.ipynb in Google Colab

+Mount Google Drive and set dataset path

+Run all cells

+Tech Stack

+Python

+TensorFlow

+AutoKeras

+NumPy

+Matplotlib